dedis/Coding/README.md

 branches.
 Called without arguments, it will show a list of all branches available for deletion, called with a number, it will try to delete that branch.
 This can fail if the branch hasn't been pushed.

+## Debug-levels

+We're using the `cothority/lib/dbg`-library for debug-output which offers a numerical debug-level.
+The debug-levels represent:

+  1 - important information to follow the correct working of a simulation 2 - additional information which doesn't spam the screen when running with
+     more than 20 hosts
+  3 - debugging information for following the code-path, only useful for up to
+     20 hosts
+  4 - information for verbose output in testing
+  5 - not really used

+If a given output is interesting for debugging regardless of the level, the `Lvl` can be changed to `LLvl` which will always print the information.